hmcts/goldenpath-platops/README.md

 }
 ```

-📣**Note:** Adding the `ukwest` option is not necessary in this instance as the resource of built in `uksouth` only.

 Commit your PR, review your plan and merge.

-Go to the Azure portal and review your changes in the [sbox-int-uksouth-fw](https://portal.azure.com/#@HMCTS.NET/resource/subscriptions/ea3a8c1e-af9d-4108-bc86-a7e2d267f49c/resourceGroups/hmcts-hub-sbox-int/providers/Microsoft.Network/azureFirewalls/sbox-int-uksouth-fw/overview)
+Go to the Azure portal and review your changes in the [sbox-int-uksouth-fw](https://portal.azure.com/#@HMCTS.NET/resource/subscriptions/ea3a8c1e-af9d-4108-bc86-a7e2d267f49c/resourceGroups/hmcts-hub-sbox-int/providers/Microsoft.Network/azureFirewalls/sbox-int-uksouth-fw/overview),
-This will create a new public Ip address, you can verify your new IP by looking at the IP configuration in the `IP Configuration` menu right of
+this will create a new public IP address.
+You can verify your new IP by looking at the IP configuration (in the `IP Configuration` menu).
+On the right of
-the firewall menu you should see something similar to `fw-uksouth-sbox-int-palo-labsgoldenpathfelix-pip`.
+the firewall menu, you should see something similar to `fw-uksouth-sbox-int-palo-labsgoldenpathfelix-pip`.

 Resources would be similar to the following: